Ditectrev/DP-203/README.md

 - [ ] Scale the SU count for the job down.
 - [x] Implement query parallelization by partitioning the data input.

-### HOTSPOT You have a Microsoft SQL Server database that uses a third normal form schema.
+### You have a Microsoft SQL Server database that uses a third normal form schema.
 You plan to migrate the data in the database to a star schema in an Azure Synapse Analytics dedicated SQI pool.
 You need to design the dimension tables.
 The solution must optimize read operations.
-What should you include in the solution? to answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
+What should you include in the solution?

 ![Question 124](images/question124.jpg)